AllenInstitute/GRNN/README.md

 |       50      |            100           | 1524    |
 |      100      |            100           | 1402    |

+One can view more information for a given cell id in the [Allen Brain Atlas](https://celltypes.brain-map.org/experiment/electrophysiology/474626527).

 ## Loading the dataset
 To load the dataset, run
 ```